theupdateframework/specification/tuf-spec.md

   these conditions are not met, discard the new snapshot metadata file, abort the update cycle, and report the failure.

-  * **5.4.5**. **Check for a freeze attack.** The latest known time MUST be lower than the expiration timestamp in the new snapshot metadata file.
+  * **5.4.5**. **Check for a freeze attack.** The expiration timestamp in the new snapshot metadata file MUST be higher than the fixed update expiration time.
 If so, the new snapshot metadata file becomes the trusted snapshot metadata file.
 If the new snapshot metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

   * **5.4.6**. **Persist snapshot metadata.** The client MUST write the file to